|There's no good way out of this tangent, so enjoy some sweet missiles!|

 Commanders that synergize with Raiders

 Raiders with Ozzel are a dream and experience a lot less "command logjams" where they want to do 3 different commands at once than normal Raiders do.
 This is due to Ozzel's ability to increase or decrease your speed by an additional 1 when resolving a navigate command.
-You can go from speed 1 to speed 4 with Ozzel spending a navigate dial and token together if necessary, but more regularly it's superior to go from 2 to 4 and back again next turn with a dial and then a token, which frees you up to concentrate fire or repair more and allows you to hop right on over that lackluster speed 3 nav chart if you so desire.
-Ozzel is also a good fit with Gozantis, which Raiders like having around for activation padding and squadron commanding (which they're awful at).
+You can go from speed 1 to speed 4 with Ozzel spending a navigate dial and token together if necessary, but more regularly it's superior to go from 2 to 4 and back again next turn with a dial and then a token, which frees you up to concentrate fire or repair more and allows you to hop right on over that lackluster speed 3 nav chart if you wish.
+Ozzel is also a good fit with Gozantis, which Raiders like having around for activation padding and squadron commanding (which Raider are awful at).

 Screed allows you to slap black crit upgrades on Raider-Is and get reliable use from them, making them much more effective against ships.
 You can even set up double-arc situations where you stand a decent chance of resolving the black dice crit effect twice, which makes such a cheap ship punch far above its weight.
 You can also use Screed in combination with Flechette Torpedoes against one squadron a turn if you absolutely must toggle that squadron's slider and your dice aren't cooperating.
+Raider-IIs with Heavy Ion Emplacements become much more reliable with Screed and don't require Veteran Gunners (as mentioned earlier), and become a lot more effective at going after targets with evade tokens, as your odds of producing one blue crit normally and then adding a second to make your HIEs immune to evade-screwage is quite welcome.

 Motti's synergy isn't extremely strong with Raiders but it must be noted that with Raiders start running into dangerous territory once you've hit 2 hull points and have an unshielded zone facing an enemy ship.
 Motti allows you to usually take one more attack before the Raider is destroyed, which can be effective.
 Raiders also like being run alongside the heavier ships (ISDs, VSDs, Interdictors) that Motti likes running in order to guard flanks, provide flak support, and provide cheap activations.